salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 # asyncCoverageJunitWarning

 You requested an async deploy with code coverage or JUnit results.
 The reports will be available when the deploy completes.

+# pushPackageDirsWarning

+The `pushPackageDirectoriesSequentially` property is no longer respected by this command.
+Please specify directories by using the `--source-dir | -d` flag in their deployment order.